 So, tree years later, I was racing at my first Junior World Championships in Foix, France.
 I had made tremendous progress in the last few years and it was clear that I was as good as some of the best junior kayakers in the world.
 I knew a medal was in reach and perhaps even the win.
 I was ready for it.
 For the last year, I've been waking up at 5am before school to train and then again after.
 I worked hard for this and the race was mine to lose.
 When I crossed the finish line in the finals, I was devastated.
 I picked up two penalties and once every competitor finally finished I ended up in fourth place, right outside of the podium.
 This was a tough pill to swallow.
 I felt such agony and disappointment and I thought that I would never get the same opportunity again.
 Still, I didn't give up and I resumed my training with a new set of goals.

-It wasn't too long until I face another setback.
+It wasn't too long until I faced another setback.
 In 2011, I started becoming competitive with the best kayakers in the country and ended up winning the U.S. National Team Trials.
 This was a huge result and it put me on the US National Team meaning that I could go race at international World Cups and World Championships.
 However, there was a catch.
 At this time I was not yet an American citizen.
 I was told I couldn't race in 2011 and my chance to make the Olympic Team in 2012 was very small because my citizenships process would take too long.
 I didn't let this stop me and I got in touch with a U.S. Congressman to help me expedite my citizenship to be able to compete in the 2012 Games.
 This was a long and stressful battle which unfortunately reached a dead end.
 I did not get the chance to make the Olympic Team in 2012 even though my chances were good.
 Yet again, I was faced with disappointment and I was uncertain about my future.
 Good thing it didn't matter what I thought because my future was looking bright.
 I became an American citizen six months after the Games and for the last two years I have been proudly representing my country, the United States.

 Though 2013 was more of a learning experience for me as I competed against the best kayakers in the world for the first time, the next year after was my breakthrough year.
 In the 2014 season I became the World Champion in the Under-23 age category and picked up my first World Cup (bronze) medal.
 After so many years of setbacks and things I have had to overcome I finally feel my hard work and perseverance paying off.
 I finally feel content about all of the times I've kept going after I've felt like the world was telling me to give up.
 If there is one thing you take away from my journey as an athlete, please let it be the fact that I didn't let anything get in the way of my success.
 I faced my challenges head on and didn't let my fears, health problems, or the fact that I wasn't "American enough" stop me to continue chasing my dreams.
 No matter what you do in life, you will make your own path and don't be surprised when obstacles get in your way.
 Success will come in one way or another if you're willing to turn your weaknesses into strengths and learn from your every experience.